State superintendent's request for flexibility in standardized testing met with 'resistance' from federal government

 As more public school students in Washington return to in-person learning in the coming days and weeks, OSPI has made efforts to reduce the burden of standardized testing for the 2020-2021 school year.

-"This is the one that just didn't make sense in a COVID year with so many remote students to hold them in for testing," Washington State Superintendent Chris Reykdal said.
+"This is the one that just didn't make sense in a COVID year with so many remote students to hold them in for testing," said Washington State Superintendent Chris Reykdal.

 A separate waiver concerning accountability requirements has already been approved, Reykdal said.
 But the U.S. Department of Education has yet to decide on the request for fewer students to take the test.